Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 **[High Performance Browser Networking](https://hpbn.co/)**

-Despite the bandwidth growth, modern web can sometimes feel worse that it was two decades ago (as Dan Luu would say,
+Despite the bandwidth growth, modern web can sometimes seem worse that it was two decades ago (as Dan Luu would say,
 [most of the web really sucks if you have a slow connection](https://danluu.com/web-bloat/)).
 With the rise of the mobile devices, web performance is more important